 We close the week with a very commonly asked question on the minds of many Christians.
 It’s a question you, Pastor John, are asked a lot on the road, and it’s one of the most common questions we get from our listener emails.
-Here it is: If I read my Bible, but I don’t feel anything in my affections that resonates with the worth, the value, the preciousness, the beauty, the pleasures of what those words are supposed to communicate, is there anything I can do next?
+Here it is: If I read my Bible but I don’t feel anything in my affections that resonates with the worth, the value, the preciousness, the beauty, the pleasures of what those words are supposed to communicate, is there anything I can do next?
 Or do I just have to wait and let the experience happen to me in the future?
 How do you answer?

 I am so glad for the question because it is something that I have been thinking about recently.
 I have been meditating on a section of the book of Proverbs, and I think this section is introduced by the inspired writer precisely to answer that question.

+The section runs from Proverbs 22:17–24:22.
+If you look at Proverbs 22:20, it says, “Have I not written for you thirty sayings?”
+Now those thirty sayings are found in groupings.
 Some Bibles break the groupings out for you.
 So every time a new theme starts, there is a new saying, and there are thirty of them in this unit.
 Verse 17 is where they start, and it says, “Incline your ear, and hear the words of the wise.”
-So these are usually entitled “the words of the wise.”
+So these are usually entitled “The Words of the Wise.”

-Now what is so important about this is that I think the first two verses or the first three verses perhaps in this new section of thirty sayings are written precisely to answer the question that we have just been given; namely, how do you hear these words and how do you feel appropriately?
+Now what is so important about this is that I think the first two verses, or the first three verses perhaps, in this new section of thirty sayings are written precisely to answer the question that we have just been given; namely, How do you hear these words and how do you feel appropriately?

-Let me read Proverbs 22:17–18:
+Let me read Proverbs 22:17–18.

 Notice two things.
 The first line says, “Incline your ear, and hear the words of the wise.”
 So clearly the point there is that words are being spoken and you should lean in, incline your ear.
 So literally if you can’t hear them, what do we do when we can’t hear?
-We kind of lean.
+We kind of lean forward.
 We press in closer.

 But we do that with our attention as well.
 If you are reading words or if you are hearing words and the words are just going by, he is saying: “Don’t let them go by.
 Don’t let any of the words go by.
 Attend meticulously, carefully, attentively to the words themselves, because the words are going to form knowledge in your mind.”

 The next line says, “Apply your heart to my knowledge.”
-So knowledge is what forms in the mind some idea, some communication of something valuable or precious or important or wise that he is going to communicate coming through the medium of words that hit your ear, go inside, and produce knowledge.
+So knowledge is what forms in the mind some idea — some communication of something valuable or precious or important or wise that he is going to communicate — coming through the medium of words that hit your ear, go inside, and produce knowledge.

 Now I am going to talk for just a minute or two about what that means.
 But just know that this writer, this inspired writer, is answering your question with a yes.
-Is there something you can do to move from ears attending to words and mind grasping knowledge to heart experiencing pleasantness of what is within?
+Is there something you can do to move from ears attending to words and mind grasping knowledge to your heart experiencing pleasantness of what is within?
 Is there anything you can do?
-And his answer is: Yes.
+And his answer is yes.
 And the words he uses are “apply your heart to what your ear has heard and the knowledge that is forming in your mind.”